Sinus Infection and Sinusitis Medications

 - What are common side effects of sinus infection medications?

 - Where can people find more information about side effects of OTC and prescription sinus infection and sinusitis drugs?

 What are the different types of sinus infection medicines?

 Many medications are used to treat symptoms of sinus infections, including corticosteroids such as Flonase and Dymista (fluticasone propionate), Nasonex (mometasone furoate), hydrocortisone, Nasacort AQ (triamcinolone), Kenalog-40 (triamcinolone), and flunisolide; antihistamines including Benadryl (diphenhydramine), Zyrtec and Zyrtec-D (cetirizine), Claritin and Claritin D (loratadine), Clarinex (desloratadine), Allegra and Allegra-D (fexofenadine), Xyzal (levocetirizine), Cyproheptadine (cyproheptadine hydrochloride), Chlor-Trimeton (chlorpheniramine maleate), Astelin and Astepro (azelastine hydrochloride); and decongestants such as pseudoephedrine (Sudafed).
 Cough suppressants such as Benylin or Delsym (dextromethorphan) may also be prescribed.
-In some cases, antibiotics will be prescribed such as Augmentin (clavulanate), Zithromax (azithromycin), Levaquin (levofloxacin), Bactrim or Septra (trimethoprim-sulfamethoxazole), and Amoxil (amoxicillin).
+In some cases, antibiotics will be prescribed such as Augmentin (amoxicillin/clavulanate), Zithromax (azithromycin), Levaquin (levofloxacin), Bactrim or Septra (trimethoprim-sulfamethoxazole), and Amoxil (amoxicillin).

 Allergies & Asthma